Via Ferrata · Malaga

 Are the tours conducted in English?

-Yes, all 4 tours are available in English and Spanish.
+Yes, most tours are available in English and Spanish.
 The Caminito del Rey tour by TUUR Canyoning also runs in French and German, making it the most multilingual option for international groups.

 Can kids or older adults join these via ferrata tours?